vmnit/amd_hip_tutorial/README.md

 ```
 hipcc <src_filename> -o <out_binary_name>
 ```
+Note: cmake flow is not updated for the above HIP programs.

+For more details, please refer README.md in src/hip directory.

 # Using taskflow as submodule for parallel programming, so run following to initialize it
 ```